-- 3) for ground-based spraying: - a) an applicator who is a contractor holds a current GROWSAFE Registered Chemical Applicators Certificate or a qualification that meets the requirements of Appendix H.10.3 of this plan, and - b) an applicator who is not a contractor holds a current GROWSAFE Standard Certificate (or its equivalent) or is under direct supervision of a person with a GROWSAFE Registered Chemical
+3) for ground-based spraying:

-37Refer to Appendix H.10.1 for measurement of wind speed requirements.
+an applicator who is a contractor holds a current GROWSAFE Registered Chemical Applicators Certificate or a qualification that meets the requirements of Appendix H.10.3 of this plan, and

-38Refer to Appendix H.10.1 for measurement of wind speed requirements.
+16Refer to Appendix H.10.1 for measurement of wind speed requirements.

-Applicators Certificate or GROWSAFE Advanced Certificate or a qualification that meets the requirements of Appendix H.10.3 of this plan, and
+17Refer to Appendix H.10.1 for measurement of wind speed requirements.

-- 4) for aerial application: - a) an applicator holds a current GROWSAFE Pilot Agrichemical Rating Certificate issued by the Civil Aviation Authority of New Zealand, and - 5) for agrichemicals containing 2,4-D: - a) the agrichemical is non-volatile or is slightly low volatile39, or - b) application is by hand-held spraying, or - application by ground-based spraying or aerial application only occurs between 1 May and 31 August.
+- b) an applicator who is not a contractor holds a current GROWSAFE Standard Certificate (or its equivalent) or is under direct supervision of a person with a GROWSAFE Registered Chemical Applicators Certificate or GROWSAFE Advanced Certificate or a qualification that meets the requirements of Appendix H.10.3 of this plan, and - 4) for aerial application: - a) an applicator holds a current GROWSAFE Pilot Agrichemical Rating Certificate issued by the Civil Aviation Authority of New Zealand, and - 5) for agrichemicals containing 2,4-D: - a) the agrichemical is non-volatile or is slightly low volatile 18, or - b) application is by hand-held spraying, or - c) application by ground-based spraying or aerial application only occurs between 1 May and 31 August.